Patrick Trueman: Reception

+For his role as Patrick, Walker was longlisted for "Best Actor" at the 2014 Inside Soap Awards.
 On 2 June 2018, Walker was awarded the "Outstanding Achievement Award" at The British Soap Awards 2018 for portraying the role of Patrick for 17 years.

 In 2020, Sara Wallis and Ian Hyland from The Daily Mirror placed Patrick 24th on their ranked list of the best EastEnders characters of all time, saying that he has "always been the go-to guy for a friend in need" with his "trademark trilby, twinkly eyes and taste for rum", as well as calling the mystery attack on him "vicious".
 Marianna Manson from Closer Online put Patrick on her list of the 11 most iconic black characters in British soap operas, writing, "It wouldn't be a list of iconic Black characters without EastEnders own Patrick Trueman.
 During his twenty year reign on the show, Pat has become one of the most loved faces on the Square thanks to his enduring fatherly love for Denise and Kim Fox and his cheerful disposition.
 An all round lovely man, Patrick is often the voice or reason and hope amid plenty of dark storylines."